Pulse oximetry is a measure of how much oxygen is in the blood.

 - Indicate dangerous side effects in people taking drugs that affect breathing or oxygen saturation.

-- Monitor oxygen saturation levels in people under anaesthesia.
+- Monitor oxygen saturation levels in people under anesthesia.

 - Determine the effectiveness of breathing interventions, such as oxygen therapy and ventilators.